notmyjunie/NMJ709.github.io/content/blog/a-song-a-day/a-song-a-day.md

 (2024-04-29)

 This is one of the most emotional songs by Sewerslvt.
-The lyrics were written by her late lover Angel.
+The lyrics were written by their late lover Angel.
 I love the build-up in the beginning before the drop but my most favorite part about this song is the climax.
 This song hits really hard in the feels with the context of the whole album and Sewerslvt's late girlfriend.

 Video link: